Research

 A variety of research endeavors are currently underway in the BBML.
 Our work focuses predominantly on bone, muscle and tendon.
 Click below to learn more about the general areas of research.

-Welcome to the BBML in the Weldon School of Biomedical Engineering at Purdue University.
+Welcome to the BBML at the Indianapolis location of the Weldon School of Biomedical Engineering at Purdue University.
 The BBML is committed to improving our understanding of how the body works through innovative preclinical and clinical research.
 As our name implies, the lab focuses on bone mechanics (ability to effectively bear loads) and mechanobiology (how cells respond to mechanical stimuli to maintain and/or increase bone mass).
 We investigate bone from mechanical engineering and materials science perspectives by tying morphology and composition to mechanical function and fracture resistance at discrete length scales throughout bone's hierarchy.

 Our long-term goal is to use combinatorial treatments for a number of relevant diseases that have musculoskeletal complications which lead to bone fragility and fracture.
 Our current focus is on mechanical and pharmaceutical manipulations of bone quality and quantity to intervene and increase bone fracture resistance even in the face of inferior tissue quality.
 A common thread that passes through all of our research is an intense focus on collagen and the role it plays in bone health.
 Our research is currently funded by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the National Science Foundation (NSF), and the US Department of Veteran Affairs (VA).
 Full funding details can be found here and information about these grants is also available in the research tab.